2021 NCAA Division I baseball tournament – Super Regionals: Composite line score

-2021 Nashville Super Regional (2–0): Vandebilt Commodores defeated East Carolina Pirates.
+2021 Nashville Super Regional (2–0): Vanderbilt Commodores defeated East Carolina Pirates.

 Austin – Texas vs. South Florida

 This was the first time that Texas and South Florida have played in baseball.

 Game 1

 Ty Madden, the starting pitcher for Texas, went 6 2/3 scoreless innings.
-Jake Jesiek started on the mound for South Florida in their first-ever Super Regional game.
+Jack Jasiak started on the mound for South Florida in their first-ever Super Regional game.
 Texas held their early lead until the top of the 9th, when Daniel Cantu and Drew Butcher launched home runs to even the game at 3.
 A two-out fielding error by South Florida in the bottom of the ninth put the winning run on first base.
 The next batter, Eric Kennedy, hit a double to centerfield to secure a walk-off win for the Longhorns.

 Game 2

 Facing elimination, South Florida turned to Collin Sullivan, who only lasted 1.2 innings.
 Texas's Tristan Stevens picked up the win going 5.2 innings.
 South Florida struck first with two runs in the bottom of the first.
 Texas responded with four runs in the second and two more in the third.
 The Texas offense would continue to pile on as they won 12–4.
 Texas will advance to the 2021 College World Series, making their 37th appearance.